bjoernkarmann/project_alias/README.md

 - To set the volume of the speaker you can change the line 32 in **modules/sound.py** ```os.system('sudo amixer -c 1 sset Speaker 83')```

 ## Get Involved!
-We are both Ineraction Designers, Makers and strong believers in privacy but no experts when it comes to Speech Recognition software.
-If you are interrested in getting involved in version 2.0 please let us know!
+We are both Interaction Designers, Makers and strong believers in privacy but no experts when it comes to Speech Recognition software.
+If you are interested in getting involved in version 2.0 please let us know!

 ## Contributors
 Made by [Bjørn Karmann](http://bjoernkarmann.dk) and [Tore Knudsen](http://www.toreknudsen.dk/).